abhisheknr0411/Lossless-Image-Compression----MATLAB/README.md

+# Principles of Digital Communication Project
 ## A Lossless Image Compression Algorithm implemented using MATLAB

-Principles of Digital Communications Project- April 20,2020.
+Under guidance of Prof.Nandhini Manian
+- April 20,2020